OdeToTheCode/pre-work-studyguide/README.md

 # pre-work-studyguide
-A study guid for course pre-work
+A study guide for course pre-work